-Quantitatively speaking, the summary statistics show that our estimator achieves a \(\sim\)200x reduction in bias and a \(\sim\)2x reduction in \(L^2\) risk when compared to the least squares estimator (Table~\ref{fig:lorenz-continuous-error}).
-Qualitatively speaking, the sampling distribution of our estimator appears nearly unbiased, while the least squares estimator is biased towards zero with less dispersion (Figure~\ref{fig:lorenz-continuous-distribution}, Appendix~\ref{section:lorenz-supplement}).
+Our estimator achieves a \(\sim\)200x reduction in bias and \(\sim\)2x reduction in \(L^2\) risk versus least squares (Table~\ref{fig:lorenz-continuous-error}); its sampling distribution appears nearly unbiased, while least squares is biased toward zero with less dispersion (Figure~\ref{fig:lorenz-continuous-distribution}, Appendix~\ref{section:lorenz-supplement}).